davidcockbill/habit_calendar/README.md

 In normal operation, each day the user can just press the toggle button to light the LED for the day.

-If a day is missed the user willl have to move the currently selected position on by a day.
+If a day is missed the user will have to move the currently selected position on by a day.

 This is done using the + and - buttons.